jes/fuelsafe/README.md

 ![Sketch of schematic](schematic.jpg)

+The crosses mark where the traces on the stripboard must be broken.

 The 6-pin header at the top is the programming header, and the pins from left to right are:

 Pin | Function